Swinton Bivouac

 • Full pre-payment and a security deposit is required

-• The yurts are closed November to April annually
+• The yurts are closed October to mid-March annually

 Best time to go